arammkr/codility-js-solutions/README.md

 # codility-js-solutions

-Here is codility problems solved with 100% success in JS
+Here are codility problems solved with 100% success in JS

 ### Run tests